2009 World Grand Prix (darts)

 The 2009 Skybet World Grand Prix was the twelfth instance of the darts tournament held by the Professional Darts Corporation, the World Grand Prix.
-It was held from 5–11 October 2009.
+It was held from 5 to 11 October 2009.
 It was staged at the Citywest Hotel in Dublin, Ireland.
 The event featured a tournament record prize fund of £350,000 with £100,000 going to the winner.

 Phil Taylor successfully defended his title, beating Raymond van Barneveld 6-3 in the final to win the World Grand Prix for the ninth time.

 Format

 The tournament's usual format was in play with the usual 501 legs double-in double-out format (the World Grand Prix remains the only televised darts tournament to use the double-in format).
 The first round's games were best of 3 sets - the quickfire nature of this round means shocks are frequent in this round, not least involving eight-time champion Phil Taylor who, three times, has gone out in the first round here.
 Second round games were best of 5 sets, the quarter-finals best of 7 sets, the semi-finals best of 9 sets, and the final was best of 11 sets.
 All sets were best of 5 legs/first to three legs.